collocations.org

 the root cause of the problem

-biggest, chief, clear, fundamental, important, main, major, primary, prime, principal, significant | common
+biggest, chief, clear, fundamental, important, leading, main, major, number-one, primary, prime, principal, significant

 Smoking is a common cause of premature death.

-VERB + CAUSE
+VERB + cause

 attempts to identify the immediate cause of the breakdown

-CAUSE + VERB
+cause + VERB

-be, lie in sth
+be, lie in sth, remain

 The real cause of the problem lies in the poor construction of the bridge.